zorian15/zorian15.github.io/index.md

 Hi, I'm Zorian!

-I'm a PhD student in the [Department of Genome Sciences](https://www.gs.washington.edu) at the University of Washington.
+I'm a PhD candidate in the [Department of Genome Sciences](https://www.gs.washington.edu) at the University of Washington.
 I am currently working with [Erick Matsen](https://matsen.fredhutch.org) at the [Fred Hutch Cancer Research Center](https://www.fredhutch.org/en.html).
 My research interests currently involve the intersection of statistics and machine learning, virology, immunology and evolution.
 I completed my undergraduate education at Virginia Tech where I obtained degrees in statistics and computational modeling and data analytics (CMDA).
 I also worked with [Leah Johnson](http://leah.johnson-gramacy.com/QED/) and [Allison Tegge](https://www.stat.vt.edu/people/stat-faculty/tegge-allison.html).